 If the licensee wishes to sell seed to another state with a Hemp Program, the importer or destination state will initiate and arrange the seed shipment.
 Please contact the buyer and/or the receiving states' hemp regulatory program to find out specific rules or requirements that they might have.
-The shipper should always carry a copy of the grower's license, a copy of the receiver's license, and the Fit For Commerce certificate or Certificate of Analysis from an accredited lab showing that the material was tested and is below the 0.3% Total THC threshold.
+The shipper should always carry a copy of the grower's license, a copy of the receiver's license, and the Fit for Commerce certificate or certificate of analysis from an accredited lab showing that the material was tested and is below the 0.3% Total THC threshold.

 The Agriculture Utilization Research Institute (AURI) is a nonprofit created by the Minnesota state legislature to help develop new markets for Minnesota-grown agricultural products.
 They have resources and funding opportunities that are accessible to those who qualify for AURI assistance.
 Please visit AURI’s webpage to learn more.

 Prices for hemp grain are widely fluctuating in the U.S. and in Minnesota specifically due to the infancy and constant development of the industry.
-According to the Alberta Agriculture and Forestry Department (PDF), the average hemp grain price in 2015 in Alberta was $0.74 per pound.
+According to the Alberta Agriculture and Forestry Department, the average hemp grain price in 2015 in Alberta was $0.74 per pound.
 Typical returns for hemp grain in the U.S. have been between $0.40-0.70 per pound for conventional, and $0.75-1.00 per pound for organic.
 Due to the volatile nature of the current U.S. hemp industry, growers are advised to secure a contract before they plant.

-The Alberta Agriculture and Forestry Department (PDF) reported an average total production cost for hemp seed grown on dryland in 2015 at $409 per acre.
+The Alberta Agriculture and Forestry Department reported an average total production cost for hemp seed grown on dryland in 2015 at $409 per acre.
 With an average grain yield of 1,074 pounds per acre, that amounted to $0.38 per pound of hemp seed produced.

 In Minnesota, hemp seed prices are widely variable based on the variety and the source.
 Imported seed has additional shipping and customs fees above and beyond domestically produced seed.
 Farmers should also consider the possibility of needing to buy or rent new harvesting equipment if they grow hemp.
 In 2016, hemp producers in Minnesota reported costs per acre between $970- $2,500 per acre.
 In 2017, initial reports indicate production costs of between $300- $600 per acre (does not include land cost).

 Yes, certain hemp products may be exported to other countries, such as processed hemp foods, hemp grain, seed, fiber, etc. The requirements for export vary by the specific product and the importing country.
 Please contact the MDA’s Export Certification Program for more information.

-The FDA considers THC (tetrahydrocannabinol) and CBD (cannabidiol) to be drugs; as such they cannot be found in any traceable amount in food.
+The FDA considers THC and CBD to be drugs; as such they cannot be found in any traceable amount in food.
 Please see the FDA's guidelines on this subject or contact the MDA’s Food and Feed Safety Division for more information.